 Definition Of Operation

 It is possible to execute the following batch operations on process instances:

-- Cancel running process instances
+- Delete running process instances.

-- Delete historic process instances
+- Delete finished process instances.

-- Set retries of jobs
+- Set retries of Jobs belonging to process instances.

 After selecting the operation, fields may appear with additional data that is either optional or required to perform the operation.
 When canceling running process instances, you can optionally select to skip custom listeners and provide a cancellation reason.
 In addition to the ability to specify the desired operation, a search query can be specified which defines the affected process instances.

 You can copy a link to the current search query to your clipboard by clicking on the button and you can save search queries to your local browser storage by clicking on the button and inserting a name in the drop down menu that appears.
 You can then retrieve the search query by clicking on the button and selecting the chosen name in the drop down menu.

 Please note that some operations can only be executed on running process instances, while others can only be executed on finished process instances.
 You will see an appropriate notice once the operation type is selected.